Curriculum

 what skills do i need to be successful?

 D&T will require an element of creativity and inspiration in order to design products from scratch.
 You will need to have a desire to unpick how things work, and why they are as they are?
 There is an element of applied maths within the course.
-Half the course is marked on an NEA (coursework), and often we find organised children, which can work independently tend to be far more successful in this part.
+Half the course is marked on an NEA (coursework), and often we find organised pupils, who can work independently, tend to be far more successful in this part.

 Downloads